Python 2 vs Python 3: A Sacred Love Story

 The Great Separation

-• This separation threatened to fragment the community and hinder the language’s progress.
+This separation threatened to fragment the community permanently and hinder the language's progress, creating competing ecosystems rather than a unified development platform.

 The Call to Action